-The proposed dwellings nearest to Binfield House are houses on plots 7-10 and chalet bungalows on plots 19-22.
-The houses lie between 30 and 50m from the listed building but there is a group of trees, which are to be retained, which limit intervisibility.
-Given these distances and this screening this relationship is considered to be acceptable in terms to the impact on the setting of Binfield House as a listed building.
+The proposed dwellings nearest to Binfield House are houses on plots 7-10 and chalet bungalows on plots 19-24.
+The houses lie between 30 and 50m from the listed building and there is a group of trees, which are to be retained, which limit intervisibility between the proposed houses and Binfield House

-The proposed L-shaped terrace of 1.5 storey dwellings for the elderly, and the parking serving these dwellings, potentially has a greater impact on the setting of Binfield House as it is located on the open grassed area to the south of the listed building.
+The proposed L-shaped terrace of chalet bungalows for the elderly, and the parking serving these dwellings, has a greater impact on the setting of Binfield House as it is located on the open grassed area to the south of the listed building.
 The nearest unit is 45m from Binfield House and the nearest parking space some 30m away.
-The front of Binfield House faces south-west and this part of the development is to the south of the southeastern end of the house.
+The front of Binfield House faces south-west and this part of the development is to the south of the south-eastern end of the house.

-The proposed terrace of chalet bungalows and the bin-store and car parking serving it would not intrude on views of the front of Binfield House from the south-west.
-They would, however, be apparent on the edge of such views.
-Given the separation of the dwellings and the parking from Binfield House and the relatively modest height of the dwellings (6.5m) it is not considered that they would be unacceptably visually obtrusive.
-The design of the terrace is relatively simple and with careful attention to facing materials and to the surfacing of the parking area and footpaths and boundary treatments (which can be controlled by condition) the impact on the setting of Binfield House is considered to be acceptable.
+The proposed terrace of chalet bungalows and the bin-store and car parking serving it would not intrude on views of the front of Binfield House from the south-west; they would, however, be apparent on the edge of such views.
+Given the separation of the dwellings and the parking from Binfield House and the relatively modest height of the dwellings (6.5m) it is not considered that they would be visually obtrusive.
+The design of the terrace is relatively simple and with careful attention to facing materials and to the surfacing of the parking area and footpaths and boundary treatments (which can be controlled by condition) any harmful impact on the setting of Binfield House can be further reduced.

-In conclusion the proposed development is not considered to have an adverse impact on the setting of the grade II listed Binfield House and is therefore in accordance with policies CS1, CS7 and EN20 (iii) and Section 12 of the NPPF.
+In conclusion the proposed development would have an adverse impact on the setting of the grade II listed Binfield House and therefore would not preserve its setting.
+This matter is considered below in relation to Section 12 of the NPPF.